Tips & Best Practices

 Your complete company logo rarely works at 16px.
 Create a simplified mark.

-2. Forgetting Background Colors
+2. Forgetting Background Colours

 Transparent favicons can disappear on certain backgrounds.
 Test thoroughly.